Go Buying Tips

-- kifu - game record, referring to a complete record of a game or a book / sheet for recording a game
+- kifu - game record, referring to a complete record of a game or a book/sheet for recording a game

 - tsumego - Go problems, often used in Go books and software descriptions

 Most Go equipment available is made in Japanese style.
 However, there are some people who do prefer Chinese style equipment.
-Chinese boards are slightly bigger to accomodate Chinese sized stones.
+Chinese boards are slightly bigger to accommodate Chinese sized stones.
 Chinese stones are flat on one side, making it single convexed rather than double convexed like the Japanese.
 The single convex is convenient for reviewing a game easier because you can analyze variations by turning the stones in question upside down, flat side facing up.
 Aesthetically single convexed and double convexed stones also make different sounds when played against a board.
 A Chinese stone will produce a louder slapping sound, but the Japanese stone will create deeper knocking sound.
 Single convexed stones are also easier to manufacture making them more affordable than double convexed.

 - Beginner Sets - These boards have grids that are 9x9 and/or 13x13 lines.
 These dimensions are best for teaching and quick games.
 They are also ideal for reviewing Go life and death problems.